Bridgeconn/usfm-grammar/Questions.md

 * For the same marker(eg: _\\imt_) being in  _bookTitles_, _bookIntroductionTiles_, and _bookIntroductionEndTitles_ requires 3 different rules as allowed child elements(in-line markers) for these sections are different.
 We have only one rule defining it with the larger child elements set(_bookIntroductionTilesTextContent_).
 * added _toca#_ elements also to _book headers_, though they were not listed in the USX document structure's valid style types for the section
 * The peripheral in USX seems separate from the scripture part.
 Hence avoiding it in Grammar, for now.
-* Assuming that the para markers are there only for formatting(indentation) purpose and doesn't play a significant role in *content's structure*.
-Hence not including para element in JSON parse output.
-It will only be Chapter as parent, sections as children and verses as grand-children
+* There are two overlapping structures for bible content, in USFM.1) the paragraph structures used to express the discourse / narrative of the text and 2) the division of the text into books, chapters and verses.
+We are following only the following structure in the parsed JSON output: Chapter as parent, sections as children and verses as grand-children.
+Hence ingoring the paragraph wise structuring and treating para markers as only meant for indentation change.
 * In chapter element it lists _\\imt1_ as a valid style type as the first element.
 All other _imt_ markers(_\\imt, \\imt2, \\imt3_) are missing.
 The list of vaild style type says its alphabetical list explicitly...
 So assuming that _\\imt1_ got there by mistake and hence avoiding that from Grammar
 * Assuming that the markers _\\ca_, _\\cl_, _\\cp_ and _\\cd_ occurs immediately below the _\\c_ marker, before the verse blocks start
 * Assuming that, having a para marker after every section header, is mandatory